Singular blocks of restricted sl3: Projective modules and Hilbert series

 \subsection{Weight-graded Verma filtrations}

-Each projective has a filtration by shifts of Verma modules in the weight-graded category, and we write $[P(\alpha):M(\beta)[\delta]]$ for the number of factors in a weight-graded Verma filtration of $P(\alpha)$ isomorphic in the weight-graded category to $M(\beta)[\delta]$.
+Each projective has a filtration by $G_1T$ Verma modules, and we write $[P(\alpha):Z(\beta)]$ for the number of factors in a Verma filtration of $P(\alpha)$ isomorphic as $G_1T$-modules to $Z(\beta)$.
 In \cite[Theorem 5.1]{Holmes} the authors prove a result determining these multiplicities in a category of graded $u$-modules, but it is stated only for a $\ZZ$-grading obtained by flattening the weight grading.
 Their proofs go through in the weight-graded category however, or we can instead apply the $n=1$ case of \cite[Satz 3.8]{Jantzen_uber}, to get: